 Job Connection is a quick and easy way to connect to current local or regional job openings.
 It’s free for students, alumni, and community members (www.csmd.edu/CareerServices).
 Career Services can assist in resumé preparation, interviewing, and identifying skills.
-In addition, each spring the college hosts the Tri-County Job and Career Fair on the La Plata Campus.
+In addition, the college holds an annual Tri-County Job Fair in the spring on the La Plata Campus.

 Cooperative education (co-op) is an academic course that allows the student to combine classroom theory with supervised work experience in a professional environment.
 This experience can be full-time or part-time in a paid or non-paid format.
 Co-op sites include public and private sector employers as well as government agencies.
 Students are required to work 225 hours for each three-credit co-op course.
 The co-op opportunity is available for students who are already employed in their field of study as well as those seeking entry into employment in their program of study:

 - Students already employed in their field of study should provide a current position description and submit a complete intake form to Career Services at least four weeks prior to the start of the semester.
-This form is available on the web site at www.csmd.edu//.
+This form is available at any campus or on the cooperative education link on the college web site at www.csmd.edu/forms/Coop/intake/.

 Students planning to transfer to another college should contact that institution to assure transferability of credits for co-op courses.
-Additional information, specific to each co-op course, is available on the web at www.csmd.edu/cooperative.
+Additional information, specific to each co-op course, is available at the college’s web site at www.csmd.edu.